pankinasw/GreenAgroWise_IGA-IDM/README.md

 ### GreenAgroWise_IGA/IDM

-Project Overview
+**Corporate-grade open-source Identity Governance & Administration (IGA) platform**
-Open-source **Identity Governance & Administration** platform designed for large-scale agribusiness enterprises.
+designed for centralized identity and access management in large-scale agribusiness holdings and distributed production environments.

-Provides full lifecycle management of identities and access to 27 corporate systems in compliance with industry best practices and regulatory requirements.
+The platform delivers **full-lifecycle identity and access governance** (Joiner–Mover–Leaver), automates request workflows, access recertification, auditing, and supports integration with **27 corporate and government systems**.

+СУПД has been engineered from the ground up with strict adherence to:
+- Information security requirements
+- Corporate compliance policies
+- Regulatory standards and industry best practices (SOX 404, GDPR, 152-ФЗ, ФСТЭК)

+The solution is production-ready for environments with heightened access-control demands, mandatory segregation of duties (SoD), comprehensive action traceability, and seamless regulatory audit preparedness.

 ### Key Features
 | Category               | Implementation                                                      |